 LL.M.
 Programs Relating to International Law

-The School's graduate programs provide opportunities for advanced study, individual research, and specialization in aspects of international law including: (LL.M.) in International Arbitration, Taxation, Taxation of Cross-Border Investment, U.S. and Transnational Law for Foreign Lawyers, Inter-American Law, International Law, Ocean and Coastal Law, and Real Property Development.
+The School's graduate programs provide opportunities for advanced study, individual research, and specialization in aspects of international law including: (LL.M.) in International Arbitration, Taxation, Taxation of Cross-Border Investment, U.S. and Transnational Law for Foreign Lawyers, Inter-American Law, International Law, Maritime Law, and Real Property Development.

 Curriculum Relating to International Law